Coconut ice cream comes in many delicious variations.

 Whenever I am somewhere in the tropics, I have to try out the local one.

 My two all-time favorites are homemade Mexican coconut paletas and Thai coconut ice cream.

-Paletas are delicious popsicles made from fresh fruit or other ingredients such as chocolate and vanilla.
+Paletas are delicious popsicles made from fresh tropical fruit or other ingredients such as chocolate and vanilla.

-Depending on the recipe, traditional coconut paletas can be soft or firm, with our without pieces of fresh coconut and made with water or with milk.
+Depending on the recipe, traditional coconut paletas can be soft or firm, with or without pieces of coconut and made with water or with milk.

 Coconut paletas are in my recipe to-do list, so stay tuned, because I am going to share several ways to make them.

 Thai coconut ice cream is soft, creamy and usually served in scoops.

 When I was in Thailand last year, I got to try some very good ones.